VinceMu/Stock_Ratings/README.md

 # Stock Analysis App

 To run:
-`npm start` in ./stock-api and ./stock-rating-client
+-`npm install` in ./stock-api and ./stock-rating-client -`npm start` in ./stock-api and ./stock-rating-client